-Every federal contractor that stores, processes, or transmits Federal Contract Information (FCI) or CDI is considered a covered entity and therefore required to adhere to the CMMC regulation.
+Every federal contractor that stores, processes, or transmits Federal Contract Information (FCI) or Covered Defense Information (CDI) is considered a covered entity and therefore required to adhere to the CMMC regulation.
 This requirement also includes their subcontractors and supply chain that share in FCI and CDI.

 CMMC is designed to measure the cybersecurity maturity of an organization through five different levels.
 The levels consist of processes and cybersecurity best practices, frameworks, and standards from the community.
 Each level has a set of processes and practices, which build on the previous level.

 Level 2 builds on Level 1 and also includes the documentation of the 14 families of controls [domains] found in NIST SP 800-171

 Level 3 builds on Level 1 & 2 and now includes all the safeguards requirements from NIST SP 800-171 including a System Security Plan (SSP) and Plan of Action and Milestones (POAM)

 Level 4 continues this process through reviewing and measuring the security control activities for effectiveness

 Level 5 continues the process even further with optimizing the security controls across all applicable components in the organization

 And which level do you need?
 Unlike in the past, companies must now have a third-party validate their CMMC compliance.
 Basically, compliance requirement is now necessary to continue to do business in this industry.